ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Configure the Remote Python Interpreter
 ---------------------------------------

-Ansible requires a Python interpreter to run most modules on the remote host, and it checks for python at the 'default' path ``/usr/bin/python``.
+Ansible requires a Python interpreter to run most modules on the remote host, and it checks for Python at the 'default' path ``/usr/bin/python``.

-On z/OS, the python3 interpreter (from `IBM Open Enterprise SDK for Python <https://www.ibm.com/products/open-enterprise-python-zos>`_) is often installed to a different path, typically something like: ``/usr/lpp/cyp/v3r12/pyz``.
+On z/OS UNIX, the Python3 interpreter (from `IBM Open Enterprise SDK for Python <https://www.ibm.com/products/open-enterprise-python-zos>`_) is often installed to a different path, typically something like: ``/usr/lpp/cyp/v3r12/pyz``.

 The path to the Python interpreter can be configured with the Ansible inventory variable ``ansible_python_interpreter``.